s-fifteen-instruments/qcrypto/docs/source/functions.rst

 .. option::	-p <num>

-	Protocolindex defines the working protocol.
+	Protocol index defines the working protocol.
 Currently implemented:

-	0: service mode, emits all bits into stream 3 locally
+	|0: service mode, emits all bits into stream 3 locally
-	1: standard BB84, emits only result in stream 3
+	|1: standard BB84, emits only result in stream 3
-	(2: rich bb84: emits data and base/error info in stream 3)
+	|(2: rich bb84: emits data and base/error info in stream 3)
-	3: device independent protocol with the 6 detectors connected to the chopper side (low count rate)
+	|3: device independent protocol with the 6 detectors connected to the chopper side (low count rate)
-	4: device independent protocol with the 4 detectors connected to the chopper2 side (high count rate)
+	|4: device independent protocol with the 4 detectors connected to the chopper2 side (high count rate)
-	5: BC protocol; similar to standard BB84, but handles basis differently.
+	|5: BC protocol; similar to standard BB84, but handles basis differently.

 .. option::	-T <zeropolicy>

 	Policy how to deal with no valid coincidences in present epoch.
 	Implemented:

-	0: do not emit a stream-3 and stream-4 file.
+	|0: do not emit a stream-3 and stream-4 file.
-	1: only emit a stream-4 file, no stream-3 file to notify the other side to discard the corresp. package.
+	|1: only emit a stream-4 file, no stream-3 file to notify the other side to discard the corresp. package.
 This is the default.
-	2: emit both stream-3 and stream-4 files and leave the cleanup to a later stage
+	|2: emit both stream-3 and stream-4 files and leave the cleanup to a later stage

 .. option::	-m <logfile3>